Windows container networking

 - HNS assigns IP address, DNS information, routes, etc. (subject to networking mode) to the endpoint

-- Default NAT network: HNS creates WinNAT port forwarding rules / mappings with corresponding Windows Firewall ALLOW rules
+- For the default network address translation (NAT) network, HNS creates the WinNAT port forwarding rules and mappings with the corresponding Windows Firewall ALLOW rules.

 Unsupported features and network options